maelfabien/DataVisualization/README.md

 ## III.
 Designs

+> The aim of this DataVisualization project is to identify several designs that could potentially bring value to users trying to achieve a specific task.

 Our analysis could bring value to several road authorities in France :
 - Communes, that are in charge of communal roads
 - Departments, that are in charge of departmental roads